gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 ## Grammar card layout

-Grammar mode uses a dedicated Anki note model (`JP Grammar Concept (MVP)`) that presents concise explanations:
+Grammar mode uses a dedicated Anki note model (`JP Grammar Concept (MVP)`) that presents concise explanations and audio playback:

-- **Front** – Displays the grammar question/prompt (`Question`) and, when provided, the Japanese example sentence.
+- **Front** – Displays the grammar question/prompt (`Question`), the Japanese example sentence, and an embedded audio player sourced from gTTS output when available.
-- **Back** – Repeats the question, adds the explanation prefixed with **解説**, and shows any supplied Japanese example and its English translation.
-No media fields are included, keeping the cards lightweight and fully offline.
+- **Back** – Repeats the question, adds the explanation prefixed with **解説**, and shows the Japanese example with its English translation alongside the same audio clip.
+Grammar notes carry the `GRAMMAR` tag by default.

 ## Usage